Joe Cocker: Mad Dogs & Englishmen (1970–1971)

-Despite Cocker's reluctance to venture out on the road again, an American tour had already been booked so he had to quickly form a new band in order to fulfill his contractual obligations.
+Despite Cocker's reluctance to venture out on the road again, an American tour had already been booked so he had to quickly form a new band to fulfill his contractual obligations.
 It proved to be a large group of more than 20 musicians, including pianist and bandleader Leon Russell, three drummers – Jim Gordon, Jim Keltner, and Chuck Blackwell, and backing vocalists Rita Coolidge and Claudia Lennear.
 Denny Cordell christened the new band "Mad Dogs & Englishmen", after the Noël Coward song of the same name (with its refrain, "Mad dogs and Englishmen go out in the midday sun").
 Cocker's music evolved into a more bluesy type of rock, comparable to that of the Rolling Stones.

 During the ensuing Mad Dogs & Englishmen tour (later described by drummer Jim Keltner as "a big, wild party"), Cocker toured 48 cities, recorded a live album, and received positive reviews from Time and Life for his performances.
 However, the pace of the tour was exhausting.
 Russell and Cocker had personal problems; Cocker became depressed and began drinking excessively as the tour wound down in May 1970.
 Meanwhile, he enjoyed several chart entries in the United States with cover versions of "Feelin' Alright" (originally recorded by Traffic) and "Cry Me a River".

 His version of the Box Tops' hit "The Letter", which appeared on the live album and film, Mad Dogs & Englishmen, became his first US Top Ten hit.
 After spending several months in Los Angeles, Cocker returned home to Sheffield, where his family became increasingly concerned with his deteriorating physical and mental health.
 In the summer of 1971, A&M Records released the single "High Time We Went".
-This became a hit, reaching number 22 on the US Billboard Hot 100 chart, but was not issued on an album until November 1972 on the Joe Cocker album.
+This became a hit, reaching number 22 on the US Billboard Hot 100 chart, but was not issued on an album until November 1972 on Cocker's self-titled album.

 On the road (1972–1979)

 In early 1972, after nearly two years away from music, Cocker went on tour with a group that Chris Stainton had formed.
 He opened with a performance in Madison Square Garden which was attended by about 20,000 people.
 After touring the United States, he embarked on a European tour where he played to large audiences in Milan and Germany.
 He then returned to the United States for another tour in autumn 1972.
-During these tours the group cut the songs that would be part of his newest album, Joe Cocker.
+During these tours the group cut the songs that would be part of his newest album, a self-titled release.
 A mixture of live songs and studio recordings, the album peaked at number 30 on the US charts.